astoff/isearch-mb/README.md

   (define-key isearch-mb-minibuffer-map (kbd "M-s l") 'consult-line)
   ```

-  Making motion commands quit the search as in standard Isearch is out
+  Making motion commands quit the search as in standard isearch is out
   of the scope of this package, but you can define your own commands
   to emulate that effect.
 Here is one possibility: